 As winter begins to warm, the ice and snow begin to turn into the rains of early spring; it is time to begin thinking about replacing some or all of your chickens.
 Chickens are quite suitable for most small farming enterprises.
 The birds produce eggs and/or meat for the table and a great nitrogen rich fertilizer for the garden.
 To have a successful flock, all producers, large and small must follow a few simple rules for years of productivity and enjoyment.

 First, each producer must consider the reason they are producing chickens.
 Are they to produce eggs for the table or maybe for sale?
-Or maybe you plan growing some birds to process, freeze and store so the home grown fryers can be enjoyed all year.
-Some growers are interested in fancy breeds while others just want a few chickens, any breed or cross will do.
+Or maybe they plan growing some birds to process, freeze and store so home grown fryers can be enjoyed all year.
+Some growers are interested in fancy breeds while others just want a few chickens of any breed or even crosses will do.

 Most small flock producers desire chickens that produce brown shelled eggs.
 While there is virtually no difference between white and brown shelled eggs, since the egg industry produces mostly eggs with white shells, they are perceived as more like farm eggs.